farridav/flask_friends/README.md

     virtualenv .venv && . .venv/bin/activate

-Make sure you have the right [system packages](http://googlecloudplatform.github.io/gcloud-python/stable/) for gcloud

-Install the requirements and the test requirements
+Install the requirements

-    pip install -r requirements.txt
-    pip install -r test-requirements.txt
+    pip install -r dev-requirements.txt -t src/lib

 ### Google Cloud platform
 This project has been built to work with Googles cloud platform, to interact with this in development, follow the guide [here](https://cloud.google.com/datastore/docs/tools/) ensuring you Install the following SDK's:

     https://cloud.google.com/sdk/#deb